DanielTakeshi/IL_ROS_HSR/README.md

               must classify it as a failure.
 Then in the next dictionary, `I` stays the same since we have figure out where to grasp next.
             - `d_img`: depth image.
 Don't worry about this too much.
-            - `class`: either 0 (success/good) or 1 (failure/bad), though can be
+            - `class`: either 0 (success/good) or 1 (failure/bad), only use
-              confusing with temporal drift.
-At grasp attempt `t`, say it failed.
-Then the next dict for the success net sees a failure (class=1) but that is immediately carried over to the next dict for the *grasp* net at attempt `t+1`, so it also sees class=1 even though that grasp may actually be successful; if it is, the *next* success net's dict finally has class=0 and then grasp attempt `t+2` sees class=0 even though *that* may fail ...  ugh.
+              these for the 'success' type.
             - `pose`: a 2D point from where we marked it in the interface.
               You'll see it in the Tkinter pop-up menu.
-It's the *center* of the bounding box drawn.
+Only use these for the 'success' types.
+            - `type`: 'grasp' or 'success'
             - `side`: 'BOTTOM' or 'TOP' (the HSR starts in the bottom position)
-            - `type`: 'grasp' or 'success'
-        - These repeat for each grasp and success check that we have, and repeat for the top.
-Example: The first dictionary is of type 'grasp' and represents the data that the grasping network would see, and has 'pose' as the center of the bounding box we drew.
+        - These repeat for each grasp and success check, and for both sides.
+          The first dictionary is of type 'grasp' and represents the data that the grasping network would see, and has 'pose' as the center of the bounding box we drew.
 The second dictionary is of type 'success' for a success check, and which also lets us draw a bounding box.
 Two cases:
             - *First grasp succeeded?* The next dictionary has `c_img` corresponding to the top of the bed, with type 'grasp', and has a different `pose` corresponding to the next bounding box we drew.
-              So the bounding box we draw for the success network, assuming the previous grasp succeeded, is (effectively) ignored.
+              So the bounding box we draw for the success network, assuming the previous grasp succeeded, is ignored.
             - *First grasp failed?* The next dictionary has the same `c_img` as discussed above, with type 'grasp'.
 It also has the same `pose` since we should have drawn it just now.
-(Though, I suppose, the pose is also effectively ignored, except during the interface, we need to be careful about where we draw the pose in this case because it immediately impacts the next grasp attempt.)
+(The pose is also effectively ignored, except during the interface, we need to be careful about where we draw the pose in this case because it immediately impacts the next grasp attempt.)
           The cycle repeats.
 So either way the two types alternate.
       Hence, the shortest length of `rollout_X.p` is 5, because the bottom and top each require two dictionaries (one each for grasping and then the